Is nursing right for me?

 How competitive is nursing school?

-- Excellent communication skills
+- Strong teamwork and communication skills

-- Compassion and attention to details
+- Compassion and attention to detail

 Where can I get my certified nursing assistant (CNA)?